Curved Walls: A Museum Display

 The main purpose of museums is to display, so when it comes to the selection of museum curved walls – whether they should be flat or curved is a crucial decision.
 Gone are the days of static flat wall hanging pictures and written information on the wall.

-In this rapidly growing era of digital technology, museums are also installing large video walls where information is portrayed in an interactive way which keeps the visitor engaged.
+In this rapidly growing era of digital technology, museums are also installing large video walls where information is portrayed in an interactive way, which keeps the visitor engaged.

-Keep in mind the following
+Keep in mind the following:

-We as humans see the world in three different dimensions – length, width, and height.
+We, as humans, see the world in three different dimensions – length, width, and height.
 If our collective reality was only dependent on two dimensions, then everything to us- would appear to be flat.
 This is where the choice of curved vs. flat display comes into the picture.

 Benefits of curved walls